mernen/completion-ruby/README.markdown

 Alternatively, you can just save the specific scripts you wish, and source them individually.

-These scripts offer improved directory completion when `bash-completion` is available.
+These scripts depend on some utility functions from [bash-completion].
 It should be part of pretty much any modern Linux distribution, and you can install it on macOS using [Homebrew]:

     brew install bash-completion

-Or [MacPorts][]:

-    sudo port install bash-completion

-`bash-completion` is a dependency of [Git][]'s completion, so if you have that working already you should be fine.

 ## Why yet another completion script?